blakejrobinson/sdcp/README.md

 A small work-in-progress library providing a nodejs front end to the SDCP.
 More information at https://github.com/cbd-tech/SDCP-Smart-Device-Control-Protocol-V3.0.0/blob/main/SDCP(Smart%20Device%20Control%20Protocol)_V3.0.0_EN.md.

 Functionality is provided as both promises and callback depending on your preference.
+Feel free to contribute if you want to improve or get extra features in.

 ## Installation

 Install it using [npm]:

-    $ npm install sdcp
+    npm install sdcp

 ## Getting a list of printers on the network